MadeBySaints/Flask-Website/README.md

 Go to /login, enter credentials, and access your dashboard.

 Home
-Navigate to other pages like Upload, Download, Profile, or click Logout.
+Navigate to other pages like Upload, and Download.

 Upload Page
 Choose and upload files.
 The interface shows the selected file name before upload.

 Downloads Page
 View all uploaded files in a gallery format.
 Download files or check their metadata.

-Profile Page
-See your personal information (optional editing feature can be added later).

-Logout
-Click the Logout link in the navigation to safely end your session.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.